 When it comes to country guitar, it's not so much about learning new chords, but congenial techniques and strumming patterns.
-You can use the typical "cowboy chords" in most cases, but to make it sound country there are some new concepts look closer at.
+You can use the typical "cowboy chords" in most cases, but to make it sound country there are some new concepts to look closer at.

 If you need some advice for chord and diagrams, here are nevertheless three central chords in the style: